exasol/sqlalchemy-exasol/doc/user_guide/features/index.rst

 In SQLAlchemy-Exasol, the autoincrement feature leverages Exasol's native `IDENTITY <https://docs.exasol.com/db/latest/sql_references/data_types/identitycolumns.htm>`__ columns to automatically generate unique, sequential primary key values.
-To enable this behavior when you define a table, see these examples, where ``primary_key=True`` for two identity columns:
+To enable this behavior when defining a table, set ``primary_key=True`` as shown in the following examples:

 * :ref:`Create Table <example_non_orm_create_table>`
 * :ref:`Create Table with ORM <example_orm_create_table>`

-Once configured, Exasol handles the ID generation on the server side whenever a new row is inserted without a specified identifier.
+Once configured, Exasol generates a new ID on the server side whenever a new row is inserted.

 Automatic Indexes
 -----------------

 Exasol is a self-tuning database designed to eliminate the manual effort of performance optimization.
-Instead of requiring users to design and maintain indexes, the database engine intelligently generates them on the fly during query execution to ensure optimal join and filter performance.
+Instead of requiring users to design and maintain indexes, the database engine intelligently generates and updates them on the fly during query execution to ensure optimal join and filter performance.

 For SQLALchemy-Exasol users, this means: